attila-lendvai/maru/README.md

     [Tilde](https://yasserarg.com/tb),
     and consider adding them as backends.

-  - Simplify the types-are-objects (as opposed to integers) part and its bootstrap, and maybe even make it optional?
+  - I'm not happy about how types are done currently.
+First, they are just runtime tags really, not types in the type-check sense.
+A simple static type system should be added, if for nothing else to show where its place would be in the codebase, and to contrast it with the runtime tagged values.

-  - Weed out some of the added bloat/complexity (e.g. compile closures instead of `<selector>`s, and use them to implement streams; write a tree shaker; etc).
+  - Weed out some of the added bloat/complexity (e.g. maybe compile closures instead of `<selector>`s, and use them to implement streams; write a tree shaker; etc).

-  - Fully merge the language and API that the compiler and the evaluator understands;
-    i.e. make the level-shifted code (`eval.l` & co.) less different than code understood by the evaluator.
-This would mean that we can e.g. load/compile `source/buffer.l` both into the level-shifted code and into the evaluator.
+  - Fully merge the language and API that the compiler and the evaluator understands; i.e. make the level-shifted code (`eval.l` & co.) even less different than code understood by the evaluator.
     This is slowly happening, but it's nowhere near done, and I'm not even sure what being done means here.

   - Maybe add [PEG-based tree rewriter](https://www.piumarta.com/S3-2010/)
     to the repo as a branch, and use it as a bootstrap stage.
 It seems to be an earlier, or different iteration of the same idea.

-  - Introduce a simplified language that drops some langauge features, e.g. remove *forms* and the *expand* protocol.
-Make sure that this language can bootstrap itself off of C99.
-Then reintroduce *forms* and *expand* by using this simplified Maru as the bootstrap host.

   - Understand and incorporate François René Rideau's model of [First Class Implementations: Climbing up the Semantic Tower](https://www.youtube.com/watch?v=fH51qhI3hq0), (see this [couple of page summary](https://github.com/fare/climbing), or see his [page on reflection](http://fare.tunes.org/reflection.html))

-  - Maybe rename *long* to *word* throughout the project.
+  - Maybe rename *long* throughout the project.
+To *word* or *cell*?

 </details>